melashkr/technical-articles/bicep/clone-appService-aspLinux/README.md

 ## Cloning App between 2 subscriptions in ASP-Linux with Bicep
 Yes, it is possible to clone Service App with bicep from ASP in subscription A to another ASP in another subscription B.
-The next graphs shows the whole scenario:
+The next graph shows the whole scenario:
 ![alt text](https://github.com/melashkr/technical-articles/blob/main/bicep/clone-appService-aspLinux/images/CloneApp.png "Cloning App Service in ASP-Linux")

 Firstly, you need to define a clone-app template and afterwards you need define a migration module for Service App.